One of the biggest mistakes I see in Rails testing (especially model testing) is testing implementation instead of behavior.

 Lastly, behavior tests are better than implementation tests because behavior tests are more loosely coupled to the implementation.
-I ask “Can it start up?” instead of “Does it have an engine?” then I’m free to, for example, change my car from a gasoline-powered car to an electric car without having to change the set of tests that I perform.
+I ask “Can it start up?” instead of “Does it have an engine?” then I’m free to, for example, change my car factory from a gasoline-powered car factory to an electric car factory without having to change the set of tests that I perform.
 In other words, behavior tests enable refactoring.

 Different granularities of behavior testing

 I want to be sure that my argument isn’t misconstrued as a discussion between unit tests and integration tests.
 The implementation tests being performed weren’t actually verifying the proper behavior of the various components (engine, ignition, etc.) in isolation.
 The implementation tests were merely verifying the presence of components.

 In fact, performing some “unit” tests and some “integration” tests in my car factory would probably be a good idea.
 It would be smart to make sure each part works individually before I combine them all.
 I’d just want to make sure my unit and integration tests were testing behavior, not implementation.